 Places to eat in Berkshire

-Excitement levels were bubbling over along with tiredness (I’d only flown in from my birthday extravaganza in Vegas the day before, which you can read about here).
-After a short taxi ride we arrived in Bray, a small village in Berkshire for a culinary voyage like no other.
+Excitement levels were bubbling over along with tiredness (I’d only flown in from my birthday extravaganza in Vegas the day before!) but after a short taxi

 Housed in a former pub, the plain white walls and exposed beams shouldn’t fool you into thinking no thought has gone into the interiors.
 The exact opposite in fact, the tanned hand-stitched leather bucket chairs alone cost £3,000 each.
 And the spotlight above the table, which changes its light density depending on the mood the dish is trying to convey.
 A reminder that the food you’re about to eat is on stage.